kronda/kronda/wordpress/wp-content/plugins/advanced-excerpt/readme.txt

 = Does this plugin work outside the Loop? =

-No, this plugin fetches the post from The Loop and there is currently no way to pass a post ID or anything custom of that kind to it.
+No, this plugin fetches the post from The Loop and there is currently no way to pass a post ID or any custom input to it.
-You can, however, consider to [start The Loop manually](http://codex.wordpress.org/The_Loop#Multiple_Loops).
+However, you can [start The Loop manually](http://codex.wordpress.org/The_Loop#Multiple_Loops) and apply the plugin as usual.

 == Changelog ==

+= 4.1 =
+* Fix: Template function with custom options works again
+* Fix: Data before header bug (retro-fixed in 4.0)
+* Feature: Template function also works with array-style parameters
+* Removed multibyte support
+* Removed PHP 4 support (WP 3.2+ users should be fine, others should update)
+* Better code testing before release!

 = 4.0 =
 * Feature: Brand new parsing algorithm which should resolve some running time issues